AdobeDocs/campaign-classic.pt-BR/help/interaction/using/anonymous-interactions.md

 Se não houver elemento que permitam identificar um contato ou se não quiser sugerir uma oferta identificada para um contato que possa ser identificado implicitamente, é possível optar por realizar um fallback em um ambiente anônimo.

-Para fazer isso, marque a opção **[!UICONTROL Fall back on an anonymous environment if no individuals were identified]** e, em seguida, especifique o ambiente dedicado para esses visitantes não identificados em **[!UICONTROL Linked anonymous space]** quando especificar um espaço de oferta.
+To do this, check the **[!UICONTROL Fall back on an anonymous environment if no individuals were identified]**, then specify the environment dedicated to these unidentified visitors in the **[!UICONTROL Linked anonymous space]** when specifying an offer space.

 ![](assets/anonymous_to_anonymous_environment.png)